 SQL databases are the heart and soul of your ERP and CRM systems, as well as many other critical business applications.
 Their downtime and lost data mean financial losses in hours of employee work, lost deals and profits.
 The more data you want to save in case of downtime, the more reasons you have to create SQL-transaction log backups.
 They maximize SQL Server availability, enabling database restores to any point-in-time.

-You can handle transaction logs by either native Microsoft tools or 3rd party solutions.
+You can back up SQL transaction logs by either native Microsoft tools or 3rd party solutions.
 Native tools include SQL Server Management Studio, Transact-SQL (or T-SQL), SQL Server Agent jobs, SQL Server Maintenance Plans and PowerShell scripting.
-For more information on using these options, I suggest you check out Microsoft TechNet and MSDN.
+For more information on using these options, I suggest you check out Microsoft

 In Veeam Backup & Replication, transaction log backup jobs are a subtask of a SQL Server VM backup job.
 So, first create and configure a backup job for your SQL Server VM.
 To create a transaction-consistent SQL Server backup, enable application-aware image processing.